masarabbit/sei_project_2/README.md

 	* [Key Learnings](./README.md#key-learnings)

-(Click [here](https://masa-pokedex.netlify.app/) to see project.)
+(Click <a href="https://masa-pokedex.netlify.app/" target="_blank">here</a> to see project.)

 <br/>

 ## Overview
 This was the second project I did at General Assembly's Software Engineering Immersive Course - we had 48 hours to create a web app in pairs.
 We chose to make a Pokédex featuring the 151 first generation Pokémon, using [PokéAPI](https://pokeapi.co/).
+Users can click on the Pokémon sprites to display details about them such as their evolution chain and battle stats.

-I had only just learnt React, and this was also the first time I had coded with someone else.
-In this ReadMe I have summarised my experience.
+I had only just learnt React, and this was also the first time I had coded a project with someone else.
 I mainly worked on styling and animating the page, but I will also explain the logic behind the API requests and filters since I also contributed to these elements.
 Since we were taking the course remotely, we used Live Share on VS Code to pair code.

 <br/>